Neutrino mass constraints beyond linear order: cosmology dependence and systematic biases

 In the linear case, imposing a prior on $b_1$ has the potential to significantly improve constraints on $M_\nu$: if $b_1$ is fixed in each redshift bin, the $M_\nu$ constraint falls from 0.026 eV to 0.021 eV.
 In the NLO case, fixing $b_1$ also improves the constraint, from 0.044 eV to 0.034 eV.
 Without any prior on $b_1$, the constraint in a typical redshift bin is about a factor of 7 weaker in the NLO case compared to in the linear case, because of the degeneracies with other nuisance parameters.

 If $b_1$ is well constrained, adding priors on any of the other bias parameters provides further improvements.
-Fixing the two bias parameters associated with operators derived from the tidal field, $b_{K^2}$ and $b_{td}$, provides a further improvement in the constraints on $M_\nu$ to 0.031 eV.
-However, fixing either of these parameters without fixing the other has very little impact.
-This is because these two parameters are very strongly anti-correlated with each other, as is clear from Figure \ref{fig_contour}.
+Fixing the two bias parameters associated with operators derived from the tidal field, $b_{K^2}$ and $b_{td}$, provides a further improvement in the constraints on $M_\nu$ to 0.031 eV. $M_\nu$ shows some correlation with both parameters.
+However, these two parameters are very strongly anti-correlated with each other, as is clear from Figure \ref{fig_contour}.
 We discuss the reason for this strong degeneracy in Section \ref{subsec_bias_degeneracy}. $M_\nu$ shows some correlation with both parameters.
-However, because of the strong degeneracy between the parameters, fixing one without the other has very little impact on the neutrino mass constraint, as the other can compensate for its effect.
+Because of the strong degeneracy between the parameters, fixing one without the other has very little impact on the neutrino mass constraint, as the other can compensate for its effect.
 In this way, these two bias parameters behave like a single effective parameter in this case. $P_\epsilon^{\{0\}}$ is also strongly correlated with $b_{K^2}$.